wintercms/meta/release-notes/build-457.md

 - The `getDisk()` method has been added to the `October\Rain\Database\Attach\File` model which enables running all storage related commands on the File's actual storage disk instead of the default storage disk.
 - Added new `Backend\Traits\PreferenceMaker` trait modelled after the `SessionMaker` trait that stores minor user preference changes (such as backend list configurations) in the user's preferences.
 - Added `cms.enableBackendServiceWorkers` (defaulting to false) to allow the use of Service Workers in the backend.
 They have been disabled by default for security purposes to prevent any frontend Service Workers from leaking into the backend.
+- Plugin dependencies defined in the plugin registration class `$require` property are now case insensitive.

 ## Bug Fixes:
 - Fixed support for JS plugins extending the RichEditor